luissancar/BLEConnect/README.md

 The komoot app repeats the last navigation instruction every 2 seconds (might be changed in the future).
 It observes your read requests, and if there hasn’t been a read request for a longer time (5 sec.
 Might be changed in the future), the app assumes that the connection got lost and will start advertising the service again.
 Your device configured as a BLE central should then initiate a reconnect.

 #### Your device / what you implement
-You have to start the scanning for the navigation service once you detect the connection to the peripheral got lost.
-After a few seconds, the komoot app will start the advertising.
+You have to start scanning for the navigation service once you detect the connection to the peripheral got lost.
+After a few seconds, the komoot app will start advertising.

 <a name="headerSimulatorApps"></a>
 ## The Simulator Apps

 To make development easier for you, we created two simulator apps you can find in this repository.
 Just clone the repository and open the Xcode Project to start the simulators on your iOS device.

-**Note:** Set the signing team in the General tab, if you run the simulator apps under Xcode 8 or above.
+**Note:** Set the signing team in the General tab, if you run the simulator apps with Xcode 8 or above.

 | KomootAppSimulator | BLEDeviceSimulator |
 |:---:|:---:|